cloudControl/documentation/Quickstart.md

 $ cd PATH_TO/YOUR_WORKDIR
 ~~~

-Clone one of the example apps in your preferred programming language and push it to the cloudControl platform.
+Clone one of the example apps in your preferred programming language and push it to the dotCloud platform.

 ~~~bash
 # for Java